Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/5 - Operating Systems/20 - Process Management.md

 1. Job queue: set of all processes in the system.
 2. Ready queue: set of all processes in main memory, ready and waiting to execute.
-3. Device queue: set of processes waiting for an I/O device Processes switch among the various queues.
+3. Device queue: set of processes waiting for an I/O device Processes switch among the various queues.e

 ---

 ## CPU Scheduling Algorithms

-> 🦉 **CPU Scheduling?** A process migrates among the ready queue and various wait queues through- out its lifetime.
+> 🦉 **CPU Scheduling?** A process migrates among the ready queue and various wait queues through-out its lifetime.
 The role of the CPU scheduler is to select from among the processes that are in the ready queue and allocate a CPU core to one of them.

 **CPU scheduling may take place when a process:**